Aoibhinn/battleship/README.md

 Existing Features

 - Random board generation
-- Ships are randomly plaed on both the player and computer boards
+- Ships are randomly placed on both the player and computer boards
 - The player cannot see where the computer's ships are

 - Play against the computer
 - Accepts user input

 - Input validation and error checking
-- You cannot enter coordinates outside the size of the grud
+- You cannot enter coordinates outside the size of the grid
 - You must enter numbers

 ## Data Model
 The game creates two instances of the Board class to hold the player's and computer's board.

-The Board class stores the board size, the number of ships, the position of the ships, the gusses against that board and details such as board type (player's board or computer) and the player's name.
+The Board class stores the board size, the number of ships, the position of the ships, the guesses against that board and details such as board type (player's board or computer) and the player's name.

 The class also has methods to help play the game, such as a print method to print out the current board, an add_ships method to add ships to the board and an add_guess method to add a guess and return the result.